Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

 #Adding children

 There are two ways to add children.
 To add multiple children you'll usually want to wrap them in a parent using curly braces.
-To add a single child you can append it using the <code style="display:inline;">></code> syntax.
+To add a single child you can append it using the `>` syntax.

     ul {
         li